a_sync.a_sync.modifiers package

 True

-property use_semaphore: bool
+property use_semaphore: bint

 Determines if a semaphore should be used.